o3de/o3de.org/content/docs/user-guide/components/reference/audio-system.md

 ## EBuses

-The Audio System component works with the following request busses.
+The Audio System component works with the following request buses.

 ### Request Bus Interface